Backbiter99/brainly/README.md

-# Brainly Clone
+# Second Brain

-Brainly Clone is a full-stack web application.
+Second Brain is a full-stack web application.
 The project is built using modern technologies for both the frontend and backend.

 ## Project Structure